Sporting Index Deposit Bonus Code 2019 – all terms explained

 2.Only bet on markets that you know

 Following on from our earlier point, it’s important to bet on markets that you are knowledgeable about to maximise your chances of winning.
-Imagine you’ve been given a free bet to spend on any market you like.
+Imagine you’ve been given an extra bet to spend on any market you like.
 Perhaps at first you’re tempted by baseball, but admittedly, your knowledge and experience of the market is limited to the name Babe Ruth and nothing else.
 Who do you bet on?
 You visited Chicago once, and see they’ve got a baseball team, so maybe you’d bet on the Cubs, right?
 Stop!
 With no knowledge of the sport, you don’t know how the Chicago Cubs perform, and so don’t know if they’re going to beat the team they face.
 You also don’t know if there are any injuries to their major players, or if the game is at home or away.
 In other words, you’re betting blind.
 Instead, place bets on sporting events or casino games that you have experience of, either through watching or playing, so you can make an informed decision.
 But don’t rest there.
 Once you’ve chosen your market, make it your mission to know as much about that sport or that casino game as possible so you can make your decisions with even more information.
 Perhaps you choose horse racing and learn about how weights affect certain horses, or maybe football is your game, so you learn the results of the last 10 Liverpool vs Man United fixtures to make a bet on their upcoming match.
 Only once you’re at this point of swotting will you know where to bet in order to maximise your earning potential.

 3.Balance risk against profit

 When betting you should be constantly thinking of the word ‘risk.’
 If you were to place a bet, you want to know how likely it is to come up, and the odds will usually reflect this, with higher odds meaning the bet is less likely to succeed.
 To be a successful bettor, you must take calculated risks by balancing how much you can lose against how much you can win.
 There are a lot of factors at play here, including your budget size and how you choose to break down your bank roll.
 Many prefer to split their bank roll into even, manageable chunks, but with sports betting, this may be subject to extra bonuses available for wagering more money.
-To explain further, imagine you have a bank roll of £100 to spend on football bets.
+To explain further, imagine you have a bank roll of £50 to spend on football bets.
 Usually you choose to bet in £5 increments, giving you 20 bets for the week.
-However, you see a free bet bonus that gives you £20 back if you spend £20 on a goal scored wager.
+However, you see a extra bet bonus that gives you £20 back if you spend £20 on a goal scored wager.
 The risk here is losing a fifth of your bank roll in one bet if it loses and then facing the possibility of 3 less bets that week to claw back your bank balance.
 What would you do?
 It’s a difficult decision, and there is no right and wrong answer, but by considering your bets carefully and within budget, you can learn what type of bettor you are and work to your strengths in the future.

 4.Be sure to check the terms and conditions of bonuses

 Some bonuses are straightforward such as the one given by Sporting Index.
-There are no real conditions for their sign up offer apart from the time restriction of 7 days to spend it and understanding that you could lose more than you bet.
+There are no real conditions for their sign up offer apart from the time restriction of seven days to spend it and understanding that you could lose more than you bet.
 With other bonuses, there may be a wagering requirement before you can bank your bonus, meaning you need to carefully consider how to spend your bonus to get the most from it.
 Be sure to read the small print of any bookmaker’s bonus before signing up to it so that you understand the terms and conditions, as this makes a difference between receiving a bonus or not.
 These terms also outline betting restrictions, for example, odds on qualifying bets or disallowed games, so be sure to scrutinise them in order to avoid disappointment.

 5.Keep track of your betting habits for best success